We may often associate summer with tiredness and low productivity.

 Eat Regular Meals

-Eating more frequent, but smaller meals has been shown to help control your blood sugar as opposed to skipping meals and eating a bigger meal later in the day (Liska, 2004).
+Eating more frequent, but smaller meals have been shown to help control your blood sugar as opposed to skipping meals and eating a bigger meal later in the day (Liska, 2004).

 Psychologically, you won’t feel the need to fill your stomach when you know that you will soon have another meal or snack.